MonochromeCMS/monochrome-api-deta/README.md

 # Amount of minutes a JWT will be valid for
 JWT_ACCESS_TOKEN_EXPIRE_MINUTES = 60

-# Path where the images will be stored
-MEDIA_PATH = "/media"
-# Path where temporary data will be stored
+# Path where temporary data will be stored (DON'T CHANGE THIS IN DETA MICROS)
-TEMP_PATH = "/temp"
+TEMP_PATH = "/tmp"

 # For pagination, the maximum of elements per request, has to be positive
 MAX_PAGE_LIMIT = 50